duffylaura/purple_wAIve/README.md

 ## Contributing Guidlines

-If you would like to contribute to this app, please contact me and we can discuss further.
+If you would like to contribute to this app, please contact Laura at lauraduffy700@gmail.com and we can discuss further.

 ## Questions